Dover Sole

 A Highly Prized Flatfish

 Along with turbot, sole is considered one of the most delicate flatfish.
 Their flesh is white, aromatic, juicy and has a firm consistency.
-Specimens from Brittany and Normandy are among the best among gourmets.
-Its slightly nutty aroma comes into its own best with roasted aromas through golden brown frying.
+In particular, specimens from Brittany and Normandy are among the best among gourmets.
+Frying the fish to a golden brown brings out its natural roasted aromas and slightly nutty flavour.

-It is recommended to skin the sole (whole or as fillets) because the tiny, chewy scales fall off quickly after preparation and can be uncomfortable to eat.
+We recommend skinning the sole (whole or as fillets).
+This is because the tiny, chewy scales fall off quickly after preparation and can be uncomfortable to eat.

 Interesting to Know

-The dover sole is a right-eyed flatfish (meaning the eyes are located on the right side) found in the Atlantic from Norway to the coast of Senegal, as well as in the Mediterranean and western Black Sea.
-It prefers coastal sandy bottoms at depths of 10 to 60 meters, where it buries itself during the day to protect against predators.
-At night, the dover sole primarily preys on polychaete worms, thin-shelled mollusks, and small crustaceans.
-A distinctive behavior of this species is its mimicry of the toxic and avoided by other fish weever fish when threatened by predators.
+The dover sole is a right-eyed flatfish, which means both eyes are on its right side.
+It lives in the Atlantic, from Norway to Senegal, and also in the Mediterranean and western Black Sea.
+The sole prefers coastal sandy bottoms at depths of 10 to 60 meters.
+During the day, it buries itself in the sand to hide from predators.
+At night, it actively hunts for polychaete worms, thin-shelled mollusks, and small crustaceans.
+Furthermore, the sole has a distinctive survival skill: when threatened, it mimics the toxic weever fish, which other fish avoid.

-Sexual maturity is reached at 25 to 35 cm and an age of 3 to 5 years, with a maximum size of approximately 60 cm and 2 kg.
-For spawning, dover soles sometimes undertake long, pelagic migrations to specific spawning areas.
-Depending on the population, spawning occurs between February and June.
+Dover sole reach sexual maturity at 3 to 5 years of age, at a size of 25 to 35 cm.
+They can grow to a maximum of 60 cm and 2 kg.
+For spawning, these fish sometimes undertake long, pelagic migrations to specific areas.
+Spawning typically occurs between February and June, depending on the population.

 Fisheries and Sustainability

-Dover soles are mainly caught using various bottom trawls and set nets.
-The species is relatively sensitive to overfishing due to its long lifespan, with a maximum achievable age of over 20 years.
-Different dover sole populations show varying states.
-While the species is considered overfished in the Mediterranean, populations in the Northeast Atlantic, such as in the North Sea, the English Channel, or the Bay of Biscay, are mostly healthy and can be sustainably harvested.
+Fishers mainly catch dover sole using various bottom trawls and set nets.
+The species is sensitive to overfishing because it has a long lifespan and can live for over 20 years.
+As a result, the health of dover sole populations varies by region.
+While the species is overfished in the Mediterranean, other populations are mostly healthy.
+For example, stocks in the Northeast Atlantic (like the North Sea, English Channel, and Bay of Biscay) allow for sustainable harvesting.

 As a typical bottom-dwelling fish, dover sole is usually caught with bottom trawls or set nets.
 Although bottom trawling can often cause significant damage to the seafloor, this fishing method can be considered an exception for the dover sole.
 The impact on the mostly sandy bottoms where it resides is significantly smaller than, for example, in reef environments, making it a more environmentally acceptable method in this case.